wishonia/wishonia/public/globalProblems/cancer.md

    - **Chemotherapy**: Involves drugs to target cancer cells.
    - **Immunotherapy and Targeted Therapy**: Newer treatments that harness the immune system or target specific genetic mutations.

 Each approach has strengths: prevention and early detection can significantly reduce mortality; treatments increasingly offer targeted and personalized options.
-Weaknesses include limited accessibility, side effects, and the high cost of innovative therapies.
+Weaknesses include limited accessibility, side effects, and the high cost of therapies.

 ## Key Players and Organizations